lollykrown/lollykrown/README.md

 -->
 ✨ I'm a fullstack engineer with passion from creativity and innovation.
 I am based in Lagos, Nigeria.

 Also, I am a frontline health care personnel.
 You may wonder how i juggle the two, trust me it's fun.
 I am available for any remote gig.
-Stack: NodeJs, PHP and Android java
+Stack: NodeJs, PHP and Android java.

 - 🔭 I’m currently working on a nodeJs App
 - 🌱 I’m currently learning in Deno land